ajnirp/ajnirp.github.io/_posts/2015-12-7-Y-Combinator-Derivation.md

 Note that the above line doesn't constitute a formal definition of the Y combinator.
 Why?
 Because `Y` appears on the right hand side, and so we have the same issue as we did with `F`.

-We need to get rid of this.
+We need to get rid of `Y` appearing on the right hand side.
 How?

 Well, one example of a function that calls its input on itself is the **U combinator**, which we encountered in the [previous post](http://wenderen.github.io/Notes-Lambda-Calculus).

     U := λ x → x x

 Here we have a function `Y` calling itself.
 It's tempting to use the U combinator in this setting.
 But then what should we apply the U combinator to?
-Let's call our unknown argument `H` and try to figure out what it could be.
+Let's call the unknown argument to the `U` combinator `H`, and try to derive an expression for it.
 We have:

     Y G = U H
     Y G = H H